mobidata-bw/x2gbfs/docs/mappings/fleetster_gbfs_2.3_mapping.md

 ## Introduction

-This specification describes the mapping of car-sharing provider [deer](https://www.deer-carsharing.de/)'s API to GBFS.
+This specification describes the mapping of fleetster-based car-sharing providers like [deer](https://www.deer-carsharing.de/) or [mikar](https://www.mikar.de/) to GBFS.

 deer GmbH uses Fleetster as booking service provider.
-Besides the standard Fleetster API, deer defines a couple of custom properties, that should e taken into account when mapping to GBFS.
+Besides the standard Fleetster API, deer defines a couple of custom properties, that should be taken into account when mapping to GBFS.

 ## General Information